Sunrise to Sunset

-Notice: As of May 2008, pedestrians may access Point Sal State Beach for day use via Brown Road.
+Public access to Point Sal SB is available via Brown Road.
 No civilian access is available through Vandenberg Space Force Base.
 Motor vehicle access, bicycle access, and camping are not permitted.
 Access is from sunrise to sunset for recreational purposes only.
 Visitors should allow sufficient time to return to the trailhead on Brown Road by sunset.
-Vandenberg Air Force Base officials may close or limit access to Point Sal State Beach and clear the area during missile launches or for public safety or base security reasons at any time.
+Vandenberg Space Force Base officials may close or limit access to Point Sal State Beach and clear the area during missile launches or for public safety or base security reasons at any time.
 To determine the current status of the access road to Point Sal State Beach, please use the link to the right.

 Point Sal State Beach (SB) is located in the northwestern part of Santa Barbara County, near the city of Guadalupe.
 The park consists of approximately 80 acres and includes just over 1 1/2 miles of ocean frontage.
 Lands above the beach and rocky shoreline have extremely steep slopes, and numerous landslides are evident.
 Prime examples of coastal sage and chaparral communities occur on these slopes.
 Giant coreopsis is abundant in the area and dominates wildflower displays in the spring.